ABOUT NEW ZEALAND - PACIFIC'S TRIPLE STAR

 ABOUT AUCKLAND - THE CITY OF SAILS

-Rated as the third most livable city in the world, Auckland is a place where vibrant city style and spectacular landscapes go hand in hand.
+Rated as the most livable city in the world in 2021 by EIU, Auckland is a place where vibrant city style and spectacular landscapes go hand in hand.
 Auckland, based around 2 large harbors and in the center, the iconic Sky Tower has views of Viaduct Harbor, which is full of super yachts and lined with bars and cafes.
 Auckland Domain, the city’s oldest park, is based around an extinct volcano and home to the formal Winter-gardens.
 Near Downtown, Mission Bay Beach has a seaside promenade.

 With a population of over one million people there’s always something happening in Auckland, from major sporting events, concerts and festivals to outdoor adventures, designer shopping and world-class food and wine.